ELIGIBILITY: All age groups Players qualify through:

-Upon request players in the Over 30’s [must be born in 1986 or earlier], Over 38’s [must be born in 1978 or earlier] Over 45 groups [must be born in 1971 or earlier] and Over 52’s [must be born 1964 or earlier] will be required to provide proof of age with photo I.D. before each match.
+Upon request players in the Over 30’s [must be born in 1987 or earlier], Over 38’s [must be born in 1979 or earlier] Over 45 groups [must be born in 1972 or earlier] and Over 52’s [must be born 1965 or earlier] will be required to provide proof of age with photo I.D. before each match.
 Players failing to provide acceptable photo I.D. and proof of age will not be permitted to participate.
-Age criteria for players competing in any of the “Over” age categories is determined by year of birth, meaning all players must be over the required age within the within the calendar year.
+Age criteria for players competing in any of the “Over” age categories is determined by year of birth, meaning all players must be over the required age within the calendar year.

 Protests regarding player eligibility must be received at the tournament desk within one hour of the end of the game concerned.
 No protests regarding referees decisions will be entertained.
-At the discretion of the tournament committee, should a player be found to be ineligible within the time limit then the team may be disqualified from the tournament and all scheduled games for that team will result in a 1:0 defeat.
+At the discretion of the tournament committee, should a player be found to be ineligible within the time limit the team may be disqualified and any affected games will be recorded as a 1:0 defeat.

 Any player who legitimately qualifies for more than one country who wishes to transfer from one country to another (not in the same year) must have the manager of the new country’s team submit a request to the Tournament Committee with proof of eligibility and request approval from the committee.

 Players participating in the qualifying tournament may not then represent another nation during the actual tournament.